Last Updated: December 15, 2024

 In this next section, you transition from analysis to implementation as you input primary constraints directly into Microsoft Project, ensuring alignment between your project plan and identified constraints.
 In addition, having learned how to embed constraints documentation within Microsoft Project, you will embed two additional objects (files).

 At this point, it would help if you learned more about specific features in Microsoft Project.
 Those features are Views, Tables, Fields, the Organizer, and the Baseline.
-All of these features will be covered in-depth in this MS Project Master Class.
+These features will be covered in-depth in this MS Project Master Class.

 Exercise 4: Enter Primary Constraints in Microsoft Project (25 minutes)